CrazyStoneonRoad/Attribute-Cooperated-Classification-Datasets/README.md

 # Attribute-Cooperated-Classification-Datasets

 ## Contents
 Three ***Attribute-Cooperated-Classification-Datasets*** **(ACC Datasets)** are built based on three existing classficiation datasets:

 - **AC-AID** based on AID [1] and RSICD [4]

 - **AC-UCM** based on UCM [2] and Caption [5]

 - **AC-Sydney** based on Sydney [3] and Caption [5]

+## Data sets overview

+- **AC-AID**: 83 attribute items, 30 scene categories, 10000 images.

+- **AC-UCM**: 56 attribute items, 21 scene categories, 2100 images.

+- **AC-Sydney**: 30 attribute items, 7 scene categories, 613 images.

-## Attribute Type Lists for ACC Datasets
+## Attribute/Scene Lists for ACC Datasets

-The [Attribute Type List](https://github.com/CrazyStoneonRoad/Attribute-Cooperated-Classification-Datasets/blob/master/Attribute_List.md) shows attribute types and the counts for these attribute types.
+The attribute type list in [here](https://github.com/CrazyStoneonRoad/Attribute-Cooperated-Classification-Datasets/blob/master/Attribute_List.md), where two columns are used to show attribute items and the sample counts of these attribute items.
-There are three groups in the Table.
-The first two columns are about AC-AID, the second two columns are about AC-UCM, and the third two columns are about AC-Sydney.

-# Citations
+The scene type list please refer to [1~3].

+## Citation
-If you find the ACC Datasets usesful, please cite the following articles.
+If you find the ACC Datasets usesful, please cite the following article.

-## Our article:
 ```
 @article{zhang2020Attribute,
   title={Attribute-Cooperated Convolutional Neural Network for Remote Sensing Image Classification},